The-Silis-Foundation/silis/README.md

 We're not ready for external contributions yet.
 Feel free to fork and experiment.

 ## License
-MIT License - use it. fork it. modify it. - Its meant to be used
+MIT License - use it. fork it. modify it. - Its meant to be used.